Poker Basics, Poker Strategy

 Step #1 – Calculating Pot Size

-The first thing you must do when calculating pot odds is figure out the pot size.
-This may seem very simple, but players often forget to add their call to the final pot size.
+The first step in calculating pot odds is determining the pot size.
+This may seem simple, but players often forget to include their call in the final pot size.

 The pot calculation should look like this: